antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/README.md

 ﻿# RabbitMQ.Client.Core.DependencyInjection

-This is a wrapper-library of RabbitMQ.Client with Dependency Injection infrastructure under the .Net Core 2.2 platform.
+Wrapper-library of RabbitMQ.Client with Dependency Injection infrastructure under the .Net Core 2.2 platform.

 ### Producer

-First of all you need to add all service dependencies in the `ConfigureServices` method. `AddRabbitMqClient` adds `IQueueService` that can send messages and `AddExchange` configures and adds an exchange.
+First of all you have to add all service dependencies in the `ConfigureServices` method. `AddRabbitMqClient` adds `IQueueService` that can send messages and `AddExchange` configures and adds an exchange.
 You can add multiple exchanges but the queue service will be single (and it will be added as singleton obviously).

 ```csharp